Physical Education

 Early Years

-• The foundation stage framework is used to create the curriculum for the Early Years, which includes preschool.
-Young children will acquire gross motor abilities by participating in more extensive play.
+The foundation stage framework is used to create the curriculum for the Early Years, which includes preschool.
+Young children will acquire gross motor abilities by participating in more extensive play, and fundamental movements.

-• Using Complete PE, KS1 will study basic sport skills at an advanced level.
+Using Get set 4 PE, KS1 pupils will study broader sport skills at an advanced level.
 Every half term, there will be two topics, giving pupils a total of twelve topics per year.
-By year 2, they will have begun some sports linking to movement such as dancing and gymnastics.
+By year 2, they will have had more experience in some sports linking to movement such as dance and gymnastics.

-Additionally, Camps Hill offers a greater range of sporting opportunities throughout the year through its daily mile, sport clubs, inter, and intra competitions.
+Additionally, Camps Hill offers a wide range of sporting opportunities throughout the year through its sporting wow events (sports day, themed events), sport clubs, inter, and intra competitions.

 How we measure impact:

-Adults will use end of unit assessment to gather evidence to make an end of year judgement.
-It will be recorded on our system whether or not pupils will be working towards, at or are exceeding age-related expectations.
+Teachers will use end of unit assessment to gather evidence to make an end of year judgement.
+It will be recorded on Arbor stating whether pupils are working towards, at or above the age-related expectations.

 Skills Wheels: